 The onboarding process can be a very busy and exciting time for both the employer and new hire.
-However, when onboarding functions become weighed down by tedious details and paperwork, the new hire may become disengaged.
-It's important to set expectations and goals early on and begin tracking progress to get them on the right track.
+Set expectations and goals early on and begin tracking progress to get them on the right track.
 An automated onboarding process can simplify these tedious tasks and allow companies to engage employees from the beginning.

 - Ensure Employees Maximize on Performance Review Goals